 The electrical power required to maintain this overheat represents the mass flow signal.
 There is no need for external temperature or pressure devices.

 Thermal mass flow meters provide a reliable solution to measure gas mass flow for different environmental applications.
 As previously stated, the EPA requires reporting greenhouse gas emissions from various stationary combustion sources.
-When burning natural gas, bio gas or other gaseous fuels, the simplest method of determining greenhouse gas emissions is to measure the amount of fuel consumed and then using EPA formulas convert the fuel consumption to emissions of the various greenhouse gases.
-The SAGE meter fully complies with EPA reporting requirements using the built in totalizer as well as meeting EPA calibration requirements.
+When burning natural gas, biogas, or other gaseous fuels, the simplest method of determining greenhouse gas emissions is to measure the amount of fuel consumed and then using EPA formulas to convert the fuel consumption to emissions of the various greenhouse gases.
+The SAGE meter fully complies with EPA reporting requirements using the built-in totalizer as well as meeting EPA calibration requirements.

 The SAGE TMFM comes from the factory fully calibrated and can easily verify that it maintains its original factory calibration through an in-situ calibration verification.

-All SAGE meters are able to perform the in-situ calibration check as long as a “no flow” (0 SCFM) condition can be created.
+All SAGE meters can perform the in-situ calibration check as long as a “no-flow” (0 SCFM) condition can be created.
 “No flow” is easily created using an isolation valve assembly with the insertion meter type.
 Unlike other TMFMs, the SAGE In-Situ Calibration not only verifies that the unit is accurate; it also indicates that the sensor is clean.
-If the meter does not pass the calibration test the first time, in most cases simply cleaning the sensor, and re-testing will confirm that the meter is accurate and hasn’t drifted or shifted.
+If the meter does not pass the calibration test the first time, in most cases, simply cleaning the sensor, and re-testing will confirm that the meter is accurate and hasn’t drifted or shifted.

-By assessing stoichiometric combustion, we know the parameters needed to achieve optimum combustion to save energy, increase efficiency and reduce pollutants.
+By assessing stoichiometric combustion, we know the parameters needed to achieve optimum combustion to save energy, increase efficiency, and reduce pollutants.
 Combustion efficiency and energy management are achieved by optimizing air-to-fuel ratios, which are attained through accurate and repeatable gas flow measurement.
 Direct measurement of combustion air flow and fuel flow provide the criteria needed to achieve maximum efficiency.
-Thermal mass flow meters are ideal to measure the mass flow of combustion air and fuel gas, outperforming traditional flow meters in these applications.
+Thermal mass flow meters are ideal for measuring the mass flow of combustion air and fuel gas, outperforming traditional flow meters in these applications.

 If you are interested in reading this report in full, follow the Sage Metering white paper, Combustion Efficiency and Thermal Mass Flow Meters.